Transitioning to College

 Tips:

-- What to Do: Regular attendance is key to understanding course material and staying engaged.
+- What to Do: Regular attendance can help students understand expectations, follow course material, and notice problems earlier.
 Being present in class allows you to participate in discussions and absorb information firsthand.

 - Why It Matters: Attending classes regularly helps you keep up with the course content and reduces the likelihood of falling behind.